-Moreover, Tesla reported that their Solar Roof is made of quartz and that it is offered in four designs: Tuscan glass tile, slate glass tile, textured glass tile, and smooth glass tile.
-With these four designs, Tesla will be able to make progress into both the solar industry and roofing industry and offer competitive advantages for both.
+Moreover, Tesla reported that its Solar Roof is made of quartz and that it is offered in four designs: Tuscan glass tile, slate glass tile, textured glass tile, and smooth glass tile.
+With these four designs, Tesla will be able to make progress into both the solar industry and the roofing industry and offer competitive advantages for both.

 Solar Shingles Electricity Generation

 Since solar shingles are BIPV products, they understandably work like traditional solar panels.
 In other words, solar shingles make use of sunlight to generate electricity.

-To get a little more technical, sunlight strikes the solar single that contains the silicon semiconductor, and this semiconductor will then contain the captured energy.
+Sunlight strikes the solar single with the silicon semiconductor, and this semiconductor will then contain the captured energy.
 After some time, the electrons from the particles of light get loose and move freely, and these freed electrons travel through an electrical circuit to an area where other electrons are stored.
 This collection of electrons will then be harvested to generate a current, which can be used for electrical power.